Edoumou/set-in-stone/README.md

     }
 ```

 The above function generates an array of distinct random numbers, the length of this array is equal to the length of the initial array given as parameter.
 The _*_initialTab*_ array must be constructed such that to have 1 at index 0, 2 at index 1, 3 at index 2, ...., N at index N - 1.
 Where _*N*_ is the number of random number one would like to generate.
+The random numbers generated are in the range 1 - N.

 ```solidity
 // the _initialTab for generating 5 random numbers